 Cars sold new in the U.S. since 2008 have a tire pressure monitoring sensor (TPMS) installed inside each tire.
 When it senses tire pressure drop by 25%, a signal alerts the driver.
 While this is designed with road safety in mind, it is primarily for those who do not monitor tire pressures on their own.
 A driver who is consistently measuring tire pressure will have noticed a gradual leak before that point and only see this signal in case of sudden loss of air.

 Aftermarket TPMS systems are far more accurate and can also be installed on older cars.
-On my RV, I use the , which monitors and displays temperature as well as psi for each tire.
+On my RV, I use the TST 507RV w/ Flow Through Sensors, which monitor and display temperature as well as psi for each tire.
 It has a digital read-out for each tire in addition to an audible alarm.
-The alarm triggers (high, low and hot) are adjustable, and sensors are accurate to within ±1.5 psi, all of which are desirable features when using aftermarket wheels, tires or pressures.
-TST 507RV w/ Flow Through Sensors
+The alarm triggers (high, low, and hot) are adjustable, and sensors are accurate to within ±1.5 psi, all of which are desirable features when using aftermarket wheels, tires, or pressures.

 In conclusion, test your car with the tires and wheels you use and determine the optimum tire pressures for your personal driving style.
 Then check and adjust tire pressures frequently—I do it monthly.
 Your car will have better handling, braking, and fuel mileage.
 Your tires will last longer.
 And you will be happier.